-If one partner drops out after the funding commitment / start of the project, the consortium has to prove that the competences required for carrying out the project are sufficiently covered by the remaining project partners, otherwise a new partner has to be included in the consortium.
-In any case, any change in the partner structure requires prior approval by the Programme Management Office of the Climate and Energy Fund.
-The same rule applies for changes in key scientific personnel.
+If one or more partners drop out after the funding commitment/- start of the project, the consortium has to prove that the competences required for carrying out the project are sufficiently covered by the remaining project partners, otherwise a new partner has to be included in the consortium.
+In any case, any change in the partner structure requires prior approval of the Programme Management Office of the Climate and Energy Fund.
+The same rule applies for changes in key scientific personnel or any cost shiftings.